swiftlang/swift/README.md

     utils/build-script -h

-A basic command to build Swift with optimizations and run basic tests with
-Ninja:

-    utils/build-script --release --test

-### Development Environment

-There are two primary build options to use with CMake, xcodebuild or Ninja. xcodebuild integrates nicely with Xcode.app, but Ninja is a bit faster and supports more environments.
+There are two primary build options to use with CMake, xcodebuild or Ninja. xcodebuild integrates with Xcode.app, but Ninja is a bit faster and supports more environments.

-To build using Xcode, run:

-    utils/build-script --xcode

-The Xcode IDE can be used to edit the Swift source code, but it is not currently fully supported as a build environment for SDKs other than macOS.
-The generated Xcode project does not integrate with the test runner, but the tests can be run with the 'check-swift' target.

-If you need to work with other SDKs, you'll need to create a second build using Ninja.

 To build using Ninja, run:

-    utils/build-script --release
+    utils/build-script --release-debuginfo

 If you are interested in compiler development it helps to build LLVM + Clang with optimizations enabled, but enable debug support in Swift.
-This is a good starting point since the debugger will work in the swift code base, and the tests will run faster.
+This is a good starting point since the debugger will work in the swift code base, and the tests will run faster:

     utils/build-script --release-debuginfo --debug-swift

+This will only build the compiler, and it will not build the standard library.
+Add `--debug-swift-stdlib` to build both the compiler and the standard library.

-If you are interested in standard library development, this will build a fully optimized compiler, but will build the standard library and swift overlays with debug information.
+If you are interested in standard library development, this will build a fully optimized compiler, but will build the standard library and swift overlays with debug information:

+    utils/build-script --release-debuginfo --debug-swift-stdlib

 The build script also supports presets that define the various CI builds.
 Look for 'Preset Mode' in the build script help for more information.

+#### Xcode

+To build using Xcode, specify the `--xcode` argument on any of the above commands.
+Xcode.app can be used to edit the Swift source code, but it is not currently fully supported as a build environment for SDKs other than macOS.
+The generated Xcode project does not integrate with the test runner, but the tests can be run with the 'check-swift' target.

 #### Build Products